Sasquatch (TV series)

 Sasquatch is an American true crime documentary television series that premiered on Hulu on April 20, 2021, with a South by Southwest pre-release screen on March 16, 2021.

+Plot summary

 The show begins with investigative journalist David Holthouse's recalling a story he heard in 1993 on a cannabis farm in Mendocino County, part of the Emerald Triangle in Northern California.
 Holthouse heard someone say that Bigfoot has killed three people on a nearby cannabis farm.

 Throughout the show Holthouse talks with marijuana growers and law enforcement in Mendocino County, who tell him about possible connections to the Hells Angels biker gang and Spy Rock Road, a lawless marijuana growing area of Mendocino County near Laytonville.
 These interviews reveal the larger problem of missing persons in the Emerald Triangle.